 Whether you want to pay down your credit card debt or save money for your dream vacation, we could all use a little extra cash.
 Of course, finding that extra money can be a challenge when you are working 40 hours per week at your full-time job.
 Thankfully, there ways for you to earn an additional income while still working full-time.
-In fact, most side gigs can earn you an extra $500 a month easily.
+In fact, most side gigs can earn make an extra $500 a month easily.
 Here are 101 different ways for you to achieve that goal:

-Make Extra Cash At Your Current Job
+Make an Extra $500 a Month At Your Current Job

-Since you have a full-time job, you can use that full time gig to your advantage to make some extra cash.
+Since you have a full-time job, you can use that full-time gig to your advantage to make some extra cash.
 Because of the convenience of already knowing the job, you are already on site, you already have contact with the persons that make decisions – this is one of the best places to start.

 1. Volunteer for Overtime